pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 <Tab title="Personal Workspace" id="personal-workspace" active={true}>

 The Personal Workspace displays tools for the sites you own, or are a team member of, your account plan, and billing for sites you own.
-You have only one personal workspace.
+You have only one Personal Workspace.
 Learn more about workspaces in the [Accounts](/guides/account-mgmt/account) guide.

 - Every Pantheon user is assigned one Personal Workspace.
 - All the sites you have created, as well as individual sites from other organizations you've been invited to collaborate on, will be in your Personal Workspace.